javadev911/legal-entities/README.md

 ## Instruction to checkout this project

-1. Run below command in your machine's terminal window.
+Run below command in your machine's terminal window.

 ```
 $ git clone https://github.com/javadev911/legal-entities.git
 ```

+## Build the project

-2. After checkout is completed, cd into project directory `legal-entities` and run below command:
+After checkout is completed, cd into project directory `legal-entities` and run below command:

 ```
 $ ./mvnw clean install